When To Trim Viburnum Bushes? Discover 10 Ideal Periods

 9. Rejuvenation Phase for Overgrown Shrubs – Viburnum Renewal Pruning Period

-Beginners dealing with neglected viburnum hedges may require rejuvenation pruning.
-This method removes older branches to encourage new growth from the base.
-The shrub gradually becomes healthier.
+Rejuvenation pruning removes older branches to encourage new growth from the base.
+The shrub gradually becomes healthier and develops a stronger structure.

 Cutting back old stems stimulates vigorous new shoots.
-Over time the plant develops stronger structure.
-The hedge becomes denser.
+Over time, the hedge becomes denser.

 Garden professionals often perform rejuvenation pruning every 3–5 years.
 It restores vitality and improves long-term growth.
 Mature shrubs benefit greatly from this process.